Best Frying Pans of 2025

 Best Carbon Steel Frying Pan

-Like cast-iron frying pans, carbon steel frying pans—like the Matfer Bourgeat Black Carbon Steel—can take high heat and are great for searing.
-They need to be seasoned, but they’re lighter than cast iron and easier to lift when shifting from stovetop to oven, which is a great use for this pan.
-The Matfer Bourgeat Black Carbon Steel is very good for baking, cooking evenness, and ease of cleaning, though its handle isn’t as sturdy as we’d like.
+Like cast-iron frying pans, carbon steel frying pans like the Matfer Bourgeat Black Carbon Steel can take high heat, so they’re great for searing.
+They may need to be seasoned, but they’re lighter than cast-iron and easier to lift when shifting from stovetop to oven, which is a great use for this pan.
+The Matfer Bourgeat showed very good performance in our baking, cooking evenness, and ease of cleaning evaluations, though its handle isn’t as sturdy as we’d like.

 See our full ratings for carbon steel frying pans for other models.